bookpluck/mmx/docs/html/main/article/feed.md

 # list your public pages from most recent to least.
 # this list will be used to:
-# - build a sitemap.txt
+# - build an rss feed
 # - build a feed.html
 pages:
   - <<: *page_defaults